Kulottunga I: Kalinga wars

 The second invasion took place a few years later, sometime before the 33rd year of the king's reign, and is the subject of the Kalingattuparani.
 This expedition was led by his general Karunakara Tondaiman who defeated the Kalinga ruler Anantavarman Chodaganga of the Eastern Ganga dynasty.
 Anantavarman was the son of Rajaraja Devendravarman and Chola princess Rajasundari, described as the daughter of Rajendra Chola.
 The identification of Anantavarman's maternal grandfather is a controversial topic.
 Some historians like Sastri identify this Rajendra Chola with Virarajendra Chola while others like Kielhorn identify this king as Kulottunga.
 According to the poem Kalingattuparani, this relationship did not stop Kulottunga from invading Kalinga and causing Anantavarman to flee.
 The Chola army is said to have returned with vast booty from this campaign.
 This fact is also borne out by an inscription of the king from the Bhimeswara temple in Draksharama.
 It is dated in the 33rd year of the king's reign and states that an officer of the king, titled variously as Pallavaraja and Vanduvaraja, reduced the whole of Kalinga to ashes, destroyed the Ganga Devendravarman in battle with the aid of the Kosala army, and planted a pillar of victory in the Odra frontier so as to raise aloft the fame of his king, Kulottunga Chola.
 This chief is none other than Karunakara Tondaiman as he is said to be from Thirunaraiyur nadu and the lord of Vandai as in the poem.
 His personal name is given as Thiruvarangan and is said to be the son of Sirilango of Vandalanjeri in Thirunaraiyur nadu.
 He is described as a sad-vaishnava (good vaishnavite) and is said to have built a Vishnu temple made of black stone in Alavely.

 According to the poem, the reason for the second war was a response to the default of Kalinga in its payment of annual tributes to Kulottunga by Anantavarman.
 Another view, by some historians like Venkayya is that, Kulottunga took up the expedition in order to help his relative Anantavarman against North Kalinga rebels.
 Yet another view is that, Devendravarman belonged to a collateral line of the Eastern Ganga dynasty and had opposed the accession of Kulottunga's relative Anantavarman.
 There is an inscription of Kulottunga from the Bhimeswara temple in Godavari district that describes a gift by the son of Anantavarmadeva.
 So it would seem that the latter was a vassal or at least in friendly terms with Kulottunga for sometime.

 Revolt in Sri Lanka

-Velakkara in Polonnaruwa written in Tamil and Sanskrit by Kulottunga declaring Kingdom of Ruhuna independent of Chola rule.
+Velakkara in Polonnaruwa written in Tamil and Sanskrit.